5 Professional Standards and University Procedures

 What You Can Expect When You Report An Incident

 The University takes complaints seriously.
 All complaints are investigated promptly, fairly, and confidentially, maintaining the employee’s sense of dignity and respect.
-If a supervisor receives a complaint of sexual harassment, he or she will report it to the Director of Human Resources, and then proceed with an investigation.
+If a supervisor receives a complaint of sexual harassment, he or she will report it to the Director of Employee Services, and then proceed with an investigation.
 A typical investigation may involve meetings with all parties, including possible witnesses.
 When warranted, appropriate disciplinary action is taken.

 Every effort is made to prevent retaliation directed at an employee who has filed a complaint or assisted in an investigation.
 If an employee is found to have engaged in any form of retaliation, appropriate disciplinary action will be taken.